 There are around 262,300 miles of paved roads in England.
 That’s a lot of pavement to pound, and a lot of potential clues about your ancestors lives.
-Your ancestors street can tell you an incredible amount about what their lives were like.
+What can your ancestors addresses tell you about their lives?

 Even the type of street your ancestor lived on can give you big hints to investigate.
 Let’s take one of my client’s ancestors, the Finnemore family.
 They make an excellent example.